glupyan/cogsci_of_LLMs/content/logistics.md

 ## Where to access the readings

-I've uploaded all the readings to Google Drive.
-Feel free to download the whole thing to a local folder.
+The first 5 weeks are available [here](https://www.driveway.com/) and the rest is coming shortly.
 If there are changes to the syllabus, the Google Drive folder will be automatically updated.

 ## Where to submit what